NalinDalal/Cohort-2/week_10/README.md

 allow migration,yup it works

-If you have psql , try to explore the tables that prisma  created for you.
+If you have psql, try to explore the tables that prisma  created for you.
 ``` bash
 psql -h localhost -d postgres -U postgres
 ```